kamer31337/nexusos/README.md

 # other projects are also spotted
 ; - posted idea automatically transfers project into finished product back prop

-; endpoint server soon the core of this problem
+; endpoint server soon the core of this problem or better idea to replace all private keys of the stealer?

 --------------------------------------------